gzy7/TYE-Net/README.md

 # TYE-Net
-TYENet: A Lightweight Three-Stage YCbCr-Based Framework for Low-Light Image Enhancement
+TYENet: A Lightweight Three-Stage YCbCr-Based Framework for Low-Light Image Enhancement

 All code will be uploaded after the paper is accepted